 What are the signs to look out for?

-Consider obtaining an appointment with the best orthodontist in Calgary for your child if any following problems apply.
+Consider obtaining an appointment with the best orthodontist in British Columbia for your child if any following problems apply.

 Crooked baby teeth are not a problem on their own.
 There is no cause for concern if baby teeth erupt normally because they serve as placeholders for adult teeth.
 Malocclusion, a significant misalignment of the teeth, may necessitate therapy from an Invisalign doctor.
 When the jaw is closed, only the molars touch.

 Too many upper teeth overlap the lower teeth.
 Underbite occurs when the lower teeth overlap the upper teeth.
 The condition in which the upper and lower teeth overlap.
 If not detected early, misaligned baby teeth might cause permanent teeth to grow unnaturally.

 Multiple factors may cause a child’s teeth to crowd.
 This can cause several teeth to erupt at odd angles, leading some to appear in front of or behind their neighbors, higher or lower on the gum, twisted, or in improper positions.

 At 12 to 24 months, your child should quit using a pacifier and sucking their thumb.
 By age 4, the habits should be eliminated.
 Thumb sucking and the usage of dummies or pacifiers can impair oral health.
 Constant sucking, putting pressure on the teeth, and having an object in the mouth can result in crooked infant teeth.
 An open bite is a typical sign of prolonged pacifier use.

 Baby teeth guide adult teeth.
 When permanent teeth are getting ready to erupt, the nerves of the baby teeth are removed, and the teeth are pushed out.